Neighbourhoods of Prayagraj: Allengunj

-Area close to Prayag Junction, has staff selection board office there, lots of women hostels there.
+Allengunj is located close to Prayag Junction railway station.
+It has a staff selection board office.

 Alopibagh

-Alopibagh is a locality/township of Allahabad, Uttar Pradesh, India.
+Alopibagh is a locality/township of Prayagraj, Uttar Pradesh, India.
 The locality is close to the Kumbh Mela area, the Sangam, the rivers Ganges and Yamuna, and one of the most ancient Hindu temples of India, the Alopi Devi Mandir, is also in this locality.
-Alopibagh is adjacent to Daraganj, the oldest suburb of Allahabad and the most important bathing Ghat on the bank of Ganges.
+Alopibagh is adjacent to Daraganj, the oldest suburb of Prayagraj and the most important bathing Ghat on the bank of Ganges.